shanelnumber5/341-web-design/_docs/topic-08/00-index/page-01.md

 <br/>

-This week is our last focusing on HTML.
-After spring break, we will be diving into CSS.
+This week is our last focusing on HTML, and next week we will be diving into CSS.
 I like to think of this week as a bridge between the two, and we will introduce some preliminary CSS concepts, such as how to integrate HTML and CSS.

 <br/>